 To prevent infection, you may be given an antibiotic medicine.

 Soreness in the area

 Bleeding from your rectum

 Once the biopsy is done, the tissue pieces are looked at by a pathologist.
-This is a doctor who is a specialist in looking at tissue samples in a lab with a microscope.
+This is a health care provider who is a specialist in looking at tissue samples in a lab with a microscope.
 It usually takes a few days to get the results of a biopsy.

 If cancer cells are found, the cancer is assigned a grade by the pathologist.
 The grading system for prostate cancer is called the Gleason score.